The 2021 Chinese New Year celebrations are taking place online on 14 February at 12pm.

 8. Buy something red

 To bring luck to your year, Chinese tradition dictates that you should buy something red for yourself or your house.
 London's Chinatown is a fantastic place for authentic Chinese shopping.
 Paper-cut window grilles, lanterns and dog toys are all ideal decorations to have for celebrating Chinese New Year and bringing good luck.
 Find out more about the traditions of Chinese New Year.

 9. Stay safe

 Chinese New Year celebrations are lively, fun and welcoming, with dragon dances, stage shows, a Chinese New Year parade and lion dances to enjoy.
 However, like with any large event in London, staying aware and alert is important.
 Avoid pickpockets by keeping your valuables out of sight and out of easy reach.
 If you can, steer clear of congested streets or wait until the blockage has cleared.
 And if you have any worries, inform police officers, who will be present on the day.
 Read our top tips on staying safe in London.

 10. Ensure good luck

 If you want to immerse yourself in the complete Chinese New Year experience, continue the celebration after the event by going somewhere high.
 In Chinese culture, “climb high and gaze far” on New Year’s Day or the following day brings good luck in business, career, study and fortune.
-So go to places such as the Coca-Cola London Eye, The View from The Shard or ArcelorMittal Orbit; or head for one of these vantage points.
+Visit places such as the Coca-Cola London Eye, The View from The Shard or ArcelorMittal Orbit; or head for one of these vantage points.